A trailblazing Pasifika academic and now, distinguished alumna

-Six alumni of Victoria University of Wellington have been selected as Distinguished Alumni Award winners for 2019, recognising their outstanding contributions to fields ranging from business, to youth justice, to space exploration.
+Tagaloatele Professor Peggy Fairbairn-Dunlop is an expert in a range of Pacific development issues and one of six alumni of Victoria University of Wellington who has been selected as Distinguished Alumni Award winners for 2019, recognising outstanding contributions to fields ranging from business, to youth justice, to space exploration.

 The recipients of the Distinguished Alumni Awards 2019 are business leaders Rob Campbell and Whaimutu Dewes; Pasifika academic Tagaloatele Professor Peggy Fairbairn-Dunlop; sustainable building advocate Pamela Bell; judge, youth justice advocate and co-founder of Wellington’s Circa Theatre Judge Carolyn Henwood; and astronaut Dr Alexander Gerst.